October 26, 2018

 Pick Lounge, 5828 South University Ave.

-* Subscribe or unsubscribe to the workshop mailing-list at: https://lists.uchicago.edu/web/info/east-asia
+* Subscribe to our workshop mailing-list at: https://lists.uchicago.edu/web/info/east-asia

 * Abstract or description of each presentation will be posted on our website: http://cas.uchicago.edu/workshops/eastasia